Reading Southern railway station: Electrification

 New electric trains were built for these services, which consisted of two-coach units; up to four units could be coupled to make a train of up to eight coaches.
-Each coach of a unit had the seating in compartments, flanked by a driving cab at one end and a lavatory at the other, and there was a side corridor (although there were no gangway connections between the coaches); this was to allow the passengers access to the lavatory.
+Each coach of a unit had the seating in compartments, flanked by a driving cab at one end and a lavatory at the other.
+There was a side corridor (although there were no gangway connections between the coaches); this was to allow the passengers access to the lavatory.
 One of the coaches had both first- and third-class compartments, and seated 24 in first-class and 32 in third; the other coach had only third-class, seating 52, but also had a brake section for the guard and luggage, together with the traction motors.
-The units were known as the "2-BIL" type.
+The units were known as the 2-BIL type.